AbstractNoun/Persona-Engine-3/Research Pre-Registration Proposal.md

 ---

-## Essay 3: Scientific Openness and Simulation as Research Practice
+## 3. Scientific Openness and Simulation as Research Practice
 **_Pre-Registration, Reproducibility, and Ethical Architecture in Persona Engine v3_**

 > “This is not an experiment in prediction.
 It is a structure for reflection—pre-registered not to control the outcome, but to ensure that what emerges can be traced, understood, and held accountable.”